Sending Information to Servers

 # ...

 So that’s how the POST request gets sent.
-Then the server responds with an HTML page and the browser will render it in the totally normal way.Actually, because browsers treat going “back” to a POST-requested page specially (see the exercises), it’s common to respond to a POST request with a redirect.
+Then the server responds with an HTML page and the browser will render it in the totally normal way.Actually, because browsers treat going “back” to a POST-requested page specially (see Exercise 8-5), it’s common to respond to a POST request with a redirect.
 That’s basically it for forms!

 While most form submissions use the form encoding described here, forms with file uploads (using <input type=file>) use a different encoding that includes metadata for each key–value pair (like the file name or file type).
 There’s also an obscure text/plain encoding option, which uses no escaping and which even the standard warns against using.